RustPython/RustPython/README.md

 > Note: we use the `freeze-stdlib` to include the standard library inside the binary.

+## Embedding RustPython into your Rust Applications

+Interested in exposing Python scripting in an application written in Rust, perhaps to allow quickly tweaking logic where Rust's compile times would be inhibitive?
+Then `examples/hello_embed.rs` and `examples/mini_repl.rs` may be of some assistance.

 ## Disclaimer

 RustPython is in a development phase and should not be used in production or a